-8 This can also serve as a proxy market price with multiple suppliers or the alternative supply curve.
+This can also serve as a proxy market price with multiple suppliers or the alternative supply curve.
 Again, in this example, there is assumed to be only one alternative supplier.

-the utility and no power is provided by the alternative supplier, 0_u is the alternative supplier providing all the power and no utility power, while $q{u,a}$ (and all other points between 0_u and 0_a) is a combination of the two suppliers.
-The quantity q^ would be the optimal combination, that is, where marginal cost and supplier cost are minimized.9 The area M is the higher costs that would be incurred if there was no alternative supplier and all power was supplied by the utility.
+supplier providing all the power and no utility power, while $q{u,a}$ (and all other points between 0_u and 0_a) is a combination of the two suppliers.
+The quantity q^ would be the optimal combination, that is, where marginal cost and supplier cost are minimized.
+The area M is the higher costs that would be incurred if there was no alternative supplier and all power was supplied by the utility.
 Therefore, M represents the "gain from competition."
-The area C is the higher costs incurred from too much alternative power if demand was satisfied at quantity q{ua} .
+The area C is the higher costs incurred from too much alternative power if demand was satisfied at quantity $q{u,a}$.